medlypharmacy/workflow-dispatch-trigger-and-wait/README.md

 ### `display-workflow-run-url`

 **Optional.** If `true`, it displays in logs the URL of the triggered workflow.
 It is useful to follow the progress of the triggered workflow.
-It is enabled by default.
+It is `true` or enabled by default.

 ### `display-workflow-run-url-timeout`